 Baby Development: Your 5 Month Old

-At five months, you may be asking yourself where the time went.
+At 5 month old babies, you may be asking yourself where the time went.
 By this age, so much has changed so quickly it can be hard to keep up.
 Where it used to be about colic and gassiness, now your baby may be rocking on his or her hands and knees, working to roll over, gaining better neck control, and overall developing much greater strength and coordination.

 And you know what this means: crawling isn’t too far away.